-- PhD and master students can do all tasks. - Tasks 4 and 6 are relevant for PhD and master students only.
-Task 4 will be done on October 8 and Task 6 during the week September 23 27. - Tasks 9 and 10 can only be done by Bachelor students who have attended the lecture "Introduction to Astronomy and Astrophysics II" as these tasks are dominated by extragalactic astronomy.
-This condition should be fulfilled for most of you this time. - We would like to make sure that everybody has learned the principles of data reduction for at least either photometry (Task 1) or spectroscopy (Task 11).
+- PhD and master students can do all tasks. - Tasks 9 and 10 can only be done by Bachelor students who have attended the lecture "Introduction to Astronomy and Astrophysics II" as these tasks are dominated by extragalactic astronomy.
+This condition may not be fulfilled for most of you this time. - We would like to make sure that everybody has learned the principles of data reduction for at least either photometry (Task 1) or spectroscopy (Task 11).
 Each group should do one of those two tasks.

-Thus please go to https://docs.google.com/spreadsheets/d/1PUYoz2yQTstYyvDlzYUlTii8fw_yGX__Nkf9LIGWWAg/edit#gid=0 and provide the following information:
+Thus please go to

+https://docs.google.com/spreadsheets/d/1fn3jPtrdDmG5L1eWO5iAxxyySJx6x851k51bnxFjIrg/edit?gid=0#gid=0 and provide the following information: